techservicesillinois/SecOps-Powershell-Qualys/src/help/Get-QualysAPICallCount.md

 schema: 2.0.0
 ---

-# Get-QualysHostAssets
+# Get-QualysAPICallCount

 ## SYNOPSIS
-Returns an array of all host assets (IPs) in Qualys
+Returns the number of times Invoke-QualysRestCall is called

 ## SYNTAX

 ```
-Get-QualysHostAssets [<CommonParameters>]
+Get-QualysAPICallCount [<CommonParameters>]
 ```

 ## DESCRIPTION
-Returns an array of all host assets (IPs) in Qualys
+Returns the number of times Invoke-QualysRestCall is called

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Get-QualysHostAssets
+Get-QualysAPICallCount
 ```

 ## PARAMETERS